The "Noisy Bird" Project

 Photo of painting

-I brought to class my favorite painting by my friend Tim Castle.
+I brought in a large painting by my friend Tim Castle.
 The piece, titled "Noisy Birds," was viewed by the Sub-Freshmen enrolled in my Fall '96 semester of Interrelated Arts at University Laboratory High School (Urbana, IL.)
-Their assignment was to "find" a bird in the abstract-expressionist painting, draw a color-pencil full-body portrait of it in it's native habitat.
+Their assignment was to "find" a bird in the abstract-expressionist painting, draw a color-pencil full-body portrait of it in its native habitat.
 They created a name and description of the bird and typed it up as a text document saved to computer.
-The original dra wings were scanned, then the text and images combined so each student would have a page.
-We also examined a John James Audubon book, where the illustrations are accompanied by informative text, as a reality-based inspirational example.
+The original drawings were scanned, then the text and images were combined so that each student would have a page.
+We looked to a John James Audubon book for design and content inspiration.

-Originally, we intended to make a full-color hard-copy booklet, but this proved cost prohibitive.
+We originally intended to make a full-color book, but at the time it proved to be cost prohibitive.
 Publishing on the web was practically as good, if not better.
 I think you'll find the student works entertaining, imaginative, and inspired.
 Enjoy!

 -Karen Hellyer, Art Teacher